-Mortgage fraud is when individuals defraud a firm or private lender through the mortgage process.
+Mortgage fraud is when individuals defraud a lender through the mortgage process.
 This is a crime.

 Quick sale offers

-Homeowners facing financial difficulties may want to sell their property quickly to ease distress, or perhaps avoid repossession, and put the problems behind them.
+Homeowners facing financial difficulties may want to sell their property quickly to ease distress, or perhaps avoid repossession.

 Some companies and individuals offer to help do this by buying the property at a discounted price in exchange for completing the deal quickly.
 The discount is often around 20% and can be as much as 35% below the market value of the property.